AlfandaviAU/Obsidian/Monash/Notes/FIT9132 Python/Python Week-0.md

 **token**

 One of the basic elements of the syntactic structure of a program, analogous to a word in a natural language.

+syntax -> violates parenthesis and etc runtime error -> division by 0 semantic error -> no error but false logic